-I know this idea goes against everything you’ve been taught.
-If you follow the Canadian or American Food Guides you would think that grains are the be all and end all of a healthy diet and that grain consumption is necessary.
-Unfortunately, those food guides are based on very poor science, and put together by folks that represent the grain board, the dairy board, and other such industries that ultimately profit from you consuming their food.
-And I am not just talking about gluten containing grains, but pretty much all grains (there are a few exceptions but we will leave those for another date).
+I know this idea goes against everything you've been taught.
+If you follow the Canadian or American dietary guidelines or food guides you would think that grains are the be all and end all of a healthy diet and that grain consumption is necessary.
+Unfortunately, those food guides are based on poor science, and put together by folks that represent the grain board, the dairy board, and other such industries that ultimately profit from you consuming their food.
+And I am not just talking about gluten containing grains, but pretty much all grains, at least in the amount that is currently recommended.